katcipis/sophia/notes/books/death-life-american-cities.md

 # The Big Refactoring

-Another stricking similarity between city planning and software systems is how big refactorings/redesigns are usually performed.
+Another striking similarity between city planning and software systems is how big refactorings/redesigns are usually performed.
 A new group of software engineers have a really big/awesome idea on how everything should be done, including how everything on the current/old system is just wrong/stupid.